nessanmore/nessanmore/README.md

 <p align="center">
   <font size="2">
 I am autistic with a special interest in Ronald, so always expect me to be my Inference or Ronald pony.
-Feel free to talk to me; I swear I'm nice...Tone tags are very helpful but not required if we know each other well. ～☆
+Feel free to talk to me (esp if you're Ronald).
+I swear I'm nice. + Tone tags are very helpful but not required if we know each other well. ～☆
   </font>
 </p>